nearform-actions/github-action-notify-release/README.md

 **Optional** A GitHub token.

+### `notify-after: '7 days'`

+**Optional** The time after which unreleased commits should be considered stale and should notify for a release.
+This option accepts various time formats as described by the time conversion library [ms](https://github.com/vercel/ms) used internally.
+Example: `1 minute`.
+Default is `7 days`.

 ### **Deprecated** `stale-days: 7`

 **Optional** The time after which unreleased commits should be considered stale and should notify for a release.
 The value can be a number or a string.
 Example: `1 minute`.
 Default is `7` days.

-### `notify-after: '7 days'`

-**Optional** The time after which unreleased commits should be considered stale and should notify for a release.
-This option accepts various time formats as described by the time conversion [library](https://github.com/vercel/ms) used internally.
-Example: `1 minute`.
-Default is `7 days`.

 ### `commit-messages-lines: 1`